op1um/GildedRose-CsharpSolution/README.md

 ## Could I have gone any further in the refactoring

 When you refactor it is hard to know when to stop.
-To go further, I could remove the switch from the updateQuality() method and cast each item into the correct type directly in the constructor.
-Finally, if the Goblin allows me to alter the item class, I could add the updateQuality() method and get rid of my factory.
+To go further, if the Goblin allows me to alter the item class, I could add the updateQuality() method and get rid of my factory.